theksoft/xtc/heaps/xlclhp/README.rst

 The **protect** structure parameter must provide a valid **lock()** and **unlock()** functions that are called by the implementation to control the local heap accesses from thread concurrency.
-The provided locking functions should be unique par heap unless several heaps share a common feature to protect.
+The provided locking functions should be unique per heap unless several heaps share a common feature to protect.

 Refer to the provided examples located in *./examples/src-c/* showing how to achieve it with C11 threading feature.
 It can be easily adapted to any threading system.